inkline/inkline/packages/docs/pages/docs/components/datatable/introduction.md

+---
+title: Data Table
+description: Data tables (or data grids) are tables that have advanced interaction controls such as custom data types, pagination and sorting.
+---

 # Data Table
-Data tables (or data grids) are tables that have advanced interaction controls such as custom data types, pagination and sorting. {.lead}
+## Data tables (or data grids) are tables that have advanced interaction controls such as custom data types, pagination and sorting.

 ### Columns definition
 First, you need to define the column titles, paths, types and how they're ordered.